-After pressing the Print button, the dialog closes, and the status of the Ticket will be shown in the list as either Pending, Processing or Completed.
+After pressing the Print button, constraints are validated.
+When settings are valid, the dialog closes, and the status of the Ticket will be shown in the list as either Pending, Processing, or Completed.

 Printer settings are saved in the Web Session, and used as default for next Job Ticket prints.
-The last jog-offset choice is used as default for all printers.